Last reviewed on 15th November 2023 by Martin Alexander (Mortgage Advisor)

 - The amount of equity you have

-- Details of any other charges on your home (amount and number of charges)
+- Details of any other secured loans on your home

 - Your income and outgoings

-- Whether the loan is to be secured on residential or buy to let property
+- Whether the loan is to be secured on a residential or buy to let property

 - The severity of your credit issues and when they took place